gemshub/GEMS3K/README.md

 # GEMS3K #

 Numerical kernel solver of the GEM-Selektor v.3 package for geochemical modelling.
+Just extended with an alternative Activity C++ API and a Python API (based on Pybind11) on top of it.

 ### Briefly about GEMS3K ###